rdpoor/mu_printf/README.md

 ## Controlling output stream

+Embedded systems don't normally have "stdout", "stderr" or a file to print to.
+Instead, mu_printf() supports the concept of a user defined `printer` method that is responsible for outputting a single character at a time.

-Rather than providing the myriad of printf variants (printf, fprintf, sprintf, snprintf), mu_printf() takes two addtional arguments:
+So rather than providing the myriad of printf variants (printf, fprintf, sprintf, snprintf), mu_printf() takes two addtional arguments:

-    int muprintf(putchar_fn_t putchar_fn, void *obj, const char *fmt_s, ...);
+    int muprintf(printer_fn_t printer_fn, void *obj, const char *fmt_s, ...);

-`putchar_fn` is a pointer to a function whose contract is to output a single character on the desired stream.  `obj` is a user-supplied object passed to the putchar_fn.
+`printer_fn` is a pointer to a function whose contract is to output a single character on the desired stream.  `obj` is a user-supplied object passed to the printer_fn.
 This allows for great flexibility in where characters are printed.
-Some examples:
+For example, you can create printer methods to write to a USB port, or to flash memory or to an error buffer.

+Here are but two examples:

 ### Print to stdout